CivicActions/ssp-toolkit/docs/controls/AC.md

 Access control policy and procedures are documented in the LINCS SSP.
 Access to LINCS Technology Project operational information or system resources is limited to only authorized users, programs or processes.
 The Department enforces access control policies to protect the integrity of the LINCS Technology Project system.
 This Department reviews and updates this policy as necessary and it has been being updated, as necessary, since April 2008.

 Additional information is contained within the Department of Education, OCIO-01, Handbook for Information Assurance Cybersecurity Policy.

+#### CivicActions Responsibility

+CivicActions has developed, documented and disseminated to personnel an access control policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
+This information is maintained in the CivicActions Access Control (AC) Policy.
+This document can be found in the CivicActions Compliance Docs GitHub repository at <https://github.com/CivicActions/compliance-docs>.